Areas We Cover

 You get calm handling, clear explanations, and written follow-up notes, so you are not left trying to remember everything after the session or piece the next steps together on your own.

-Jennie's work is one-to-one, but it answers the same real need behind those searches: a calmer dog, clearer handling, and practical steps you can actually use at home and outside.
+Jennie's one-to-one work answers that same real need: a calmer dog, clearer handling, and practical steps you can actually use at home and outside.
 That might mean loose lead walking, barking at visitors, recall foundations, puppy settling, or helping a reactive dog cope with normal daily life.

 This is most useful when a group class would be too busy, too generic, or too much for your dog right now.
 The plan can move at your dog's pace and focus on the situations that matter most in your Chelmsford routine.